wmentzel/tutorials/migrate_ubuntu_bios_to_uefi.md

     - size: 175MB
     - flags: boot, esp

-1. Find out UUID of newly created esp
+1. Find out UUID of newly created ESP.
     ```
     blkid
     ```

-1. Find out what is what
+1. Find out what is what.
     ```
     lsblk
     ```
     **From here on I will refer to the linux partion as sda1 and to the ESP as sda2**

-1. Mount linux system partition
+1. Mount linux system partition.
     ```
     sudo mount /dev/sda1 /mnt
     ```